clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 \action Select one of the two baby sounds.
 \action In the \textit{Praat picture} window draw a rectangle with a width of six and height of four (click and drag the mouse).
 \action Create a Spectogram object.
 Click on the ``Analyse spectrum -'' button.
 From there, click on the ``To spectogram...'' button and accept the default settings.
-\action Select Spectogram object that you just created, click ``Draw...'' (under the ``Draw - '' button) and accept the default settings.
+\action Select Spectogram object that you just created, click ``Paint...'' (under the ``Draw - '' button) and accept the default settings.
 \action Draw a second rectangle below the first one.
 Use the second rectangle to draw the Spectogram of the other baby sound.
 \ask Suppose you have heard the two sounds, and are now given these two spectograms.
 Would you be able to figure which spectogram belongs to which baby sound?
 If so, how?
 \askstar What information does a spectrogram visualize?
 What do the x- and y- axes represent?
 What does the darkness of pixels mean?